 SpNS are locations that are, in whole or in part, designated under Chapter 252, F.S., to provide shelter and services to persons with special needs who have no other option for sheltering.
 These shelters are designated to have back-up generator power.
-SpNS services are to minimize deterioration of pre-event levels of health.
+SpNS services are to minimize deterioration of pre-event levels of health deterioration of pre-event levels of health.